Moral Reconation Therapy™

 - The cost of implementing MRT is highly competitive.

 Correctional Counseling, Inc. conducts monthly MRT trainings in Memphis, TN, along with numerous trainings for agencies nationwide upon request.
-MRT training consists of a five-day, 32-hour initial course.
+MRT training consists of a four-day, 32-hour initial course.
 Click here for a list of upcoming training events.
 Refresher courses and one-day advanced MRT training are available also.

 Completion of MRT is required for individuals and agencies before being able to deliver MRT training to offender populations or to purchase client workbooks.
 All clients participating in MRT must have an official MRT workbook.